Public Law

 Selected Cases

-• GA v SSHD: Sole counsel in a case before the Court of Appeal concerning whether the Special Immigrations Appeals Commission can refuse a remedy having concluded the SSHD’s decision to refuse GA naturalisation was procedurally unfair on review.
+• R (GA) v SSHD [2022] EWCA Civ 304: Sole counsel before the Court of Appeal concerning whether the Special Immigrations Appeals Commission can refuse a remedy having concluded the SSHD’s decision to refuse GA naturalisation was procedurally unfair on review.

-• Carr v Secretary of State for Justice (2020): Judicial review of decision not to relax claimant’s prison conditions brought.
-Appeared unled for Secretary of State.
-Challenge dismissed.
+• R (Carr) v Secretary of State for Justice (2020): Sole counsel in judicial review of decision not to relax individual’s prison conditions.

-• R (Saifullah) v Ministry of Defence (2020): Challenge to adequacies of the investigation into the killing of four Afghan nationals by British armed forces in 2011.
+• R (Saifullah) v Ministry of Defence (2020): Challenge to adequacy of the investigation into the killing of four Afghan nationals by British armed forces in 2011.

-• R v SSHD [2019] EWHC 1772 (Admin): Junior counsel in high profile litigation challenging the use of children as informants in criminal investigations, known as ‘child spies.’
+• R v SSHD [2019] EWHC 1772 (Admin): Junior counsel in high profile litigation challenging the use of children as informants in criminal investigations, known as the ‘child spy case.’

-• R (TN & US) v Secretary of State for the Home Department [2018] EWCA Civ 2838: Junior Counsel in joined lead cases concerning the lawfulness of the Detained Fast Track Rules 2005.
-10,000 appeals were heard under the Rules.
-Appeal and judicial review claim dismissed, currently on appeal to the Supreme Court (2020).
+• R (TN (Vietnam)) v Secretary of State for the Home Department [2021] UKSC 41: Junior Counsel in joined lead cases concerning the lawfulness of the Detained Fast Track Rules 2005.
+10,000 asylum appeals were heard under the Rules.

 • R (NM) v Secretary of State for the Home Department [2017] EWHC 2798 (Admin): Sole counsel in a complex trafficking claim involving a 3-day hearing before the High Court.